t3nsor/us-immigration-faq/green-card.md

 If you wish to return to the US as an immigrant in the future after giving up LPR status, you will need to go through the whole process all over again.
 You cannot reuse the priority date that you used for your previous immigrant visa application when you are applying for your new immigrant visa [26].
 You might wonder if there's a loophole: if you had two I-140s approved, and you used the priority date of the earlier one for your immigrant visa application, becoming an LPR, could you later use the priority date of the later one for a subsequent immigrant visa application?
 The answer doesn't seem to be written down anywhere, and no immigration lawyer I spoke to had ever heard of such an unusual case.
 All I can say is that it would be unwise to expect this to be allowed.
 You should simply assume that you will have to start from scratch, with none of your old priority dates being available.

+## Can I bring my family with me when I immigrate to the US?
+This is a complicated topic.
+The general principles are as follows:
+* Terminology: the alien who directly qualifies for an immigrant visa or adjustment of status is known as the *principal applicant*.
+Some immigration categories allow *derivative applicants*: that is, additional individuals, namely the spouse and children of the principal, are eligible to immigrate as well by virtue of their relationship to the principal.
+Some categories do not allow derivatives.
+For example, if Form I-140 was filed on your behalf by your employer, then you are a principal applicant and your spouse and children can be included as derivatives; they derive their eligibility from you, rather than through their own employment.
+* In the Immigration and Nationality Act, "child" means unmarried child under the age of 21 [44].
+A child who is married or over the age of 21 cannot be included as a derivative.
+Instead, you may eventually be able to sponsor them as a principal in a family-based immigration category [13], at which time they can bring their own derivatives.
+However, the waiting time for this is often years or decades.
+* Derivative applicants outside the US may either accompany the principal (enter the US on immigrant visas at the same time as the principal) or follow to join (enter the US on immigrant visas after the principal has immigrated) [43][45].
+Derivative applicants in the US may file for adjustment of status either concurrently with the principal or at a later time [46].
+* Your spouse can only qualify as a derivative if you married them before you entered the US on an immigrant visa [45] or before your adjustment of status was approved [46].
+A similar rule exists for children, but there are exceptions, for which see [45].
+If you get married after you become an LPR, your spouse cannot qualify as a derivative, and must instead be sponsored as a principal.
+Since, at the time of writing, there is roughly a 2-year backlog for spouses of LPRs [47], you are advised to consider getting married before you acquire LPR status.
+* A child born outside the US to a mother who is already an LPR does not need to receive an immigrant visa as a derivative, but may instead be admitted to the US as an immigrant when accompanying the mother on her first return to the US after the birth of the child [48].
+(A child born *in* the US, on the other hand, is already a citizen.)

 # References
 [1] INA 101(a)(15)(O)(i) ([8 USC §1101(a)(15)(O)(i)](https://www.law.cornell.edu/uscode/text/8/1101#a_15_O_i))
 [2] INA 289 ([8 USC §1359](https://www.law.cornell.edu/uscode/text/8/1359))